-- 20.2.
-The Director of Finance will advise the University's internal auditors and if necessary the University Security Adviser and police, and report to the Audit Committee and the Vice-Chancellor any Fraud or irregularity which has any of the following characteristics:

-- exceeds £10,000

-- is unusual or complex

-- public interest is likely.
+- 20.1.
+Heads of Department shall implement procedures as required under the University's policy against Bribery and Corruption1, including to prevent Fraud.
+Any member of staff shall report immediately in writing any suspicion of Bribery, Fraud or other irregularity to the Registrary and the Director of Finance.
+The Registrary is the lead officer under the University's policy against Bribery and Corruption. - 20.2.
+The Director of Finance will advise the University's internal auditors and if necessary the University Security Adviser and police, and report to the Audit Committee and the Vice-Chancellor any Bribery, Fraud, or irregularity which has any of the following characteristics: - exceeds £10,000 - is unusual or complex - public interest is likely. - 20.3.

-- 20.3.
 Any member of Staff who has reasonable grounds for believing there is serious malpractice within the institution (see Human Resources Division website, Policies and Procedures; Public Disclosure by University Employees: Whistleblowing Policy) should raise their concerns using the specified procedure.